LOW MILK SUPPLY

 There are two things that may indicate that you that you have a problem with low milk supply:

 - Weight gain problems: Babies almost always go down from their birth weight.
-Most babies have regained birth weight by two weeks and then continue to put on 5-7 oz (150-200 grams) per week.
-There can be some variation, so getting support from someone who has a thorough understanding of breastfed baby growth rates and breastfeeding technique is important if you have concerns.
+Most babies have regained birth weight by two weeks and then continue to put on 5-7 oz per week.
+Be sure that your care provider has a good understanding of breastfeeding growth rates when looking at the weight gain of your baby.

 - Diaper Output: After the first week we expect to see 6-8 wet diapers per 24 hours and several poops that are at least big enough to cover a quarter.
-If this is not what you are seeing when you change baby’s diapers, then it is time to follow up with someone knowledgeable.
+If this is not what you are seeing when you change baby’s diapers, then it is time to follow up with your healthcare provider or local LLL Leader.
 Check out more about baby poop here.

 POSSIBLE CAUSES OF LOW SUPPLY